CIS-UO/compiler_2022/docs/HOWTO-compile.md

 we will then break into a list of lines.
 The `Union` type from the `typing` module lets us say that input argument to `crush` can be either `str` or `List[str]`.

+_Spring 2021 warning: Watch out for the PyCharm bug that turns "\n" int "\\n" (and if you see FOUR backslashes, you know the bug has bitten you)._

 ```python
 """Test Codegen: